-- How many users have a given addon installed?
+- How many users have installed a specific add-on?

-If you're interested in figuring out whether there's a causal link between two events take a look at our tools for experimentation.
+If you want to know whether a causal link occurs between two events, you can learn more at tools for experimentation.

 - Raw Pings